fabienLadrat/HomeRPi_v1.0.0/README.md

 make

 sudo apt-get install lirc liblircclient-dev

-# edit file /etc/lirc/hardware.conf like this
+** Edit file /etc/lirc/hardware.conf like this
 nano /etc/lirc/hardware.conf

     # Arguments which will be used when launching lircd